 Blood tests are carried out

-- every 2 - 6 months when you first start taking antithyroid drugs and every 6 - 12 months during long-term treatment with antithyroid drugs
+- every two to six months when you first start taking antithyroid drugs and every six to twelve months during long-term treatment with antithyroid drugs

 - frequently after radioactive iodine and surgery until stable, and once a year after that